Eleven Madison Park

-Like many of the finer things in life, Eleven Madison Park seems to get better with age.
-Although it opened to much fanfare and subsequent acclaim in 1998, it was Danny Meyer’s hiring of Swiss-born Daniel Humm to helm the kitchen in 2006 that elevated the place to the level of the finest restaurants in the country.
-Humm — who has won such plaudits for the restaurant as four stars from The New York Times and three from Michelin — bought Eleven Madison from Meyer in 2011, in partnership with his front-of-house counterpart, Will Guidara, and didn’t miss a beat.
-The chef is firmly in control here: While Humm will tailor his single $225 multi-course tasting menu to accommodate allergies, dietary restrictions, and ingredient preferences, there is no à la carte selection or smaller menu available.
-The particulars of the dishes change frequently, but the technique is contemporary French and modernist, the ingredients are heavily New York-based, and the culinary traditions on which the food is based are often those of Gotham street or deli food.
-The results are unique.
+Although Eleven Madison Park opened to much fanfare and subsequent acclaim in 1998, it was Danny Meyer’s hiring of Swiss-born Daniel Humm to helm the kitchen in 2006 that elevated the place to the level of the finest restaurants in the country.
+Humm — who has won such plaudits for the restaurant as four stars from The New York Times (more than once, most recently by Pete Wells) and three from Michelin — bought Eleven Madison from Meyer in 2011, in partnership with his front-of-house counterpart, Will Guidara, and didn’t miss a beat.
+The chef is firmly in control: While Humm will tailor his single $225 multi-course tasting menu to accommodate allergies, dietary restrictions, and ingredient preferences, there is no à la carte selection or smaller menu available.
+The particulars of the dishes change frequently, but the technique is contemporary French and modernist.
+The ingredients are heavily New York-based, and the culinary traditions on which the food is based are often those of Gotham street or deli food, producing notably unique results.

 — Arthur Bovino, 101 Best Restaurants, April 1, 2015

 - Eleven Madison Park - Flatiron - New York Magazine Restaurant Guide New York Magazine Skip to

 - Eleven Madison Park Menu - Flatiron - New York Magazine Restaurant Guide New York Magazine Skip to

 - Eleven Madison Park - Midtown South - New York - Restaurants Search - The New York Times Log In